Hyper Speed GranDoll: Plot

 While Koichi Amagi is making a marriage proposal to his beloved Miki, a space ship fell right in front of them.
 Inside the space ship there was a little girl who they adopted and named Hikaru.
 Years are passing by normally while Hikaru is living her life as a normal girl, with a mad scientist as her father.
 Someday aliens are appearing to retrieve Hikaru back from Earth as she is an Alien and is the last member of a royal familyline of a planet far away.

 Video game

-A game based on this OVA was released for the PlayStation in Japan which is an action sidescrolling platformer similar to Metroid and Megaman.
+A game based on this OVA was released for the PlayStation in Japan which is an action sidescrolling platformer similar to Metroid and Mega Man.

 The game's plot closely follows the OVA's storyline, except for a few minor differences.
-Unlike the anime where Hikaru only fights in her standard armor, in the game she gets multiple different styles of armor upgrades after defeating a boss, similar to Megaman ZX's Bio Metal System.
+Unlike the anime where Hikaru only fights in her standard armor, in the game she gets multiple different styles of armor upgrades after defeating a boss, similar to Mega Man ZX's Bio Metal System.